Krien/RaytracerSDL19/README.md

 Which is especially the reason to make it public, to allow it to be optimised and see what optimisations work.

 # NOTE
-This repo only contains the logic itself.
+This repo (currently) only contains the logic itself.
 This will NOT compile without adding libraries and setting a few settings.
 First of all you need to have SDL2.lib and SDL2main.lib.
 It also makes use of Agner Fog's library VCL and the VCL add on https://github.com/vectorclass and https://github.com/vectorclass/add-on/, which you will need to install by yourself.
 It works on both x64 and x86, only tested on Windows.